snootched/cb-lcars/README.md

 ***
+**Note:**

+This project is active development.

+Upcoming version will act like native custom button card, so existing configs will change slightly.

-**Note:** This project is active development.
-Functionality and configurations may change over time.
+Functionality and configurations may change over time until stabilized.
 Things may break - so you may not want to use this on your primary dashboard just yet.
 ***

 <p align="center">